AllenCellModeling/AllenCellModeling.github.io/_posts/2018-02-23-Cell_and_nuclear_shapes_via_PCA.md

 ---
 # What shapes are our iPSCs?

+Cell morphology in general, and cell shape in particular, provide a readout of organizational and physiological cell state.
+In evaluating cell health or state, we frequently make inferences from the outline and texture of the cell's membrane.
+This is easy to do on a cell-by-cell basis but becomes substantially harder when confronted by a population of hundreds or thousands of cells.

 One of the data products produced by the [Allen Inst for Cell Science](http://allencell.org/) is a large corpus of segmented cell and nuclear shapes.
 These are a necessary step in the isolation of individual cells from our [high-magnification fields of cells](http://cellviewer-1-1-0.allencell.org/client_service/?name=AICS-10_28&dim=3D&cellMaskOn=false).

-These segmentations are appealingly simple to examine and suffer mostly from the fact that there are so many of them it is difficult to get a comprehensive overview.
-To help build intuition about cell shape, we'll take a look at a decomposition that breaks out variation along a couple of axes.
+These segmentations are appealingly simple way to characterize cell shape, being nothing more than True/False (cell/not-cell) matrices.
+To help build intuition about cell shape across our population, let's take a look at a decomposition that tells us the mean cell shape and breaks out shape variation along a couple of axes.

 ```python